-RSA maintained class size averages of 25:1 in grades K-3; Grades four through eight averaged 30:1.
-For students in (K - 5th) classroom based programs, direct instruction during language arts was further reduced by half with half the students attending a music class and half the students receiving ELA instruction, allowing for a rate of 10 - 15:1.
+RSA successfully utilizes multi-grade classes in order to meet the needs of students.
+In those classes RSA maintained class size averages of 26:1 in grades K-3; Grades four through eight averaged 30:1.
+For students in (K - 5th) classroom based programs, direct instruction during language arts was further reduced by half with half the students attending a music class and half the students receiving ELA instruction, allowing for a rate of 10 - 15: 1.
 In addition, math classes were grouped by math skill rather than grade level or home room divisions.
 Home room placements are based on student reading abilities with a usual grade span of two grades.